emisgroup/exa-tester-assessment/README.md

 **Note:** On the login page you are able to create a test user

 The task is to review the mock website.
-Then document the test cases you would need to cover it functionality and provide the code to run through these tests.
+Document the test cases you would need to cover its functionality, then provide the code to run through these tests.
+Please provide instruction of how to run these tests automatically

 ## Evaluation
 We take into account 5 areas when evaluating a solution.
 Each criteria is evaluated from 0 (non-existent) to 5 (excellent) and your final score would be a simple average across all 5 areas.
 These are: